Cardona Island Light

 Cardona Island Light (also known as Faro del Puerto de Ponce or Cayo Cardona Light) is the only 6th order lighthouse in Puerto Rico with a cylindrical attached tower.
 The light is located on Cardona Island, a small island on the west side of the entrance to the harbor of Ponce, Puerto Rico.
-It was listed in the U.S. National Register of Historic Places on 22 October 1981.
+It was listed in the U.S. National Register of Historic Places on 22 October 1981 and on the Puerto Rico Register of Historic Sites and Zones in 2001.

 Location

 The light is located on a small 6 acre key, west of Ponce Harbor.
 Cayo Cardona Light is the western minor light that together with Guánica Light connects Los Morrillos Light and Caja de Muertos Light and guides the entrance to the Port of Ponce.
 The island is accessible only by private boat, but it can be seen from the observation tower on the La Guancha boardwalk.
 It is not open to the public.

 It was first lit in 1889 and automated in 1962.
 In 1942, during World War II, its use was discontinued, but was relighted again on 10 November 1943.
 The light is still an active aid to navigation.